 The iconic brand makes jewelry and watches, of course.
 But did you know that if you buy one of their watches, you can get one of their travel cases FREE.
 Once again, you must ask for it.
 It is in plush red velvet and is a perfect travel companion for your time piece.

-2013 Paris opened its first cat cafe.
-I went 2 days after it opened, andhad a glass of wine and a dessert while kittens and cats wandered around the cafe, sat on laps, and posed for pictures.
+In 2013, Paris opened its first cat cafe.
+I went 2 days after it opened, and had a glass of wine and a dessert while kittens and cats wandered around the cafe, sat on laps, and posed for pictures.

 It’s a different experience.
 Yes, you obviously have to like cats.

-As mentioned in my October 11 blog post, the market visit and cooking class is definitely worth doing, not just for the tour, the cooking and the food, but especially for the stories told by Fred, the owner/chef who truly made the experience memorable.
+As mentioned in my October 11 blog post about my Le Foodist experience, the market visit and cooking class is definitely worth doing, not just for the tour, the cooking and the food, but especially for the stories told by Fred, the owner/chef who truly made the experience memorable.
 We went to an open-air market to pick up the ingredients for lunch and then came back to prepare the lunch.

 Location: 59 Rue Cardinal Lemoine in the 5th Arrondissement